Scoliosis — how to recognize its onset in adults

 What causes adult-onset scoliosis?

-In adults, the condition usually won’t occur until after the age of 65.
+In adults, the condition becomes more likely to develop after the age of 65.
 This is mostly due to the gradual deterioration of the spinal joints over time, along with the continual wear associated with the natural aging process.
 Spinal curvature progresses slowly in adults and does not typically cause pain by itself.
 Instead, any discomfort is usually caused from inflammation related to the joints as they lose their ability to flex and bend smoothly.

 Symptoms from adult-onset scoliosis can be similar to other degenerative spine conditions, consisting of shooting pain, muscle weakness, and tingling or numbness in the extremities.
 Scoliosis is usually suspected as the cause of these symptoms because of distinct visual cues.
 Curvature of the spine can cause uneven shoulders, one hip to be higher than the other, or even visible curving of the spine.
 Even if you are experiencing these symptoms and see some of these signs, only a doctor or spine specialist is truly qualified to diagnose the condition.